jcaviedesc/countries-app/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Arquitecture

+In the app folder there is code relate to nextjs pages and layouts and out of folder in component there are client and server componentes and /services folder there is restclient service to fetch countries using restcountries api

+## Challenges

+search countries was resolved using a layout and search component that navigate to /search route with `q` params and this param is used to fetch countries by `q` param.
+This strategy was used also to do the region filter.